As an Amazon Associate I earn from qualifying purchases. Contact us if you have any questions :)

 Even with the help of additives, you will want to pin down the source of the oil leak.
 You can investigate the issue yourself by testing the head gasket.
 Removal of the oil cooler for a closer look could guide you on how to proceed.
 Of course, the most effective but costliest option is to take your vehicle to a repair shop.
 The mechanics there will be able to tell you if you need to replace any engine parts.

 The cost to cure oil in your car’s coolant varies based on location, the difficulty of the work, and parts.
 Repair costs will also depend on the specific diagnosis of your vehicle’s problem.
-Here’s a few sample costs depending on what the cause of the fluids mixing are:
+Here’s a few sample costs (updated for 2023) depending on what the cause of the fluids mixing are:

 The best way to avoid expensive car or truck repairs is to make sure they are not needed in the first place.
-You can take steps now to prevent oil and coolant leaks and extend the working life of your vehicle.
+You can take steps now to prevent oil and antifreeze mixing and how to avoid coolant leaks and extend the working life of your vehicle.

 Pay attention when adding fluids to your car’s engine.
 Oil goes in the oil fill, while coolant goes in the overflow tank.
 The caps for all filling points show which fluid goes where.
 If you are not sure, take the time now to confirm before you create a problem.
 And be sure to replace all fill caps properly.